samathaluca/cloud9-ticketsales/README.md

 ####  Acknowledgements
 Slack Community Particularly Anna Greaves who convinced me how worthwhile it was to become involved.
 CI tutors Especially Neil for his rapid and problem solving answers.
-My Mentor Antonija Simic who reassured me when I made embarressing mistakes by telling me it was inevitable because I was learning.
+My Mentor Antonija Simic who reassured me when I made embarrassing mistakes by telling me it was inevitable because I was learning.

-Before submission I have filled in the pre-submission check list plus I have checked each of the following aspects of the project.
+Before submission I have filled in the pre-submission check list plus I have checked each of the following aspects of the project-
-Project Purpose.
+*Project Purpose.
-UX design.
+*UX design.
-Suitability for purpose.
+*Suitability for purpose.
-Navigation.
+*Navigation.
 Ease of Use.
 Information Architecture
 Responsive Design